oskarchik/cli-app/README.md

 ## Quick-start and usage

-The quickest way to get started with this tool is to utilize the executable to generate an application as shown below:
+The quickest way to get started with express is to utilize the executable to generate an application as shown below:

+Create the app:

 ```
-$ npx api-express-builder
+$ api-builder-express
 ```

 Install dependencies

 ```

 $ cd <project-name>
 $ npm install
 ```